This year's AML Summit will be held over two days.

 Principal Adviser, Supervision, FMA

-Brandt Botha joined the FMA early in 2016 and is the Principal Adviser in the Supervision Team.
-Since joining the FMA he has been involved in a variety of AML activities which included provision of AML/CFT Training to FMA Reporting Entities, onsite monitoring visits, s59 Audit reviews and participated in the FMA Sector Risk Assessment.
+Brandt Botha joined the FMA early in 2016 and is a Principal Adviser in the Supervision Team.
+Since joining the FMA he has been involved in a variety of AML activities which included provision of AML/CFT Training to FMA Reporting Entities, onsite monitoring visits, s59 Audit reviews, drafting triple branded AML/CFT guidance and participated in the Mutual Evaluation of NZ by FATF in 2020.

 Prior to joining the FMA Brandt has worked in the financial sector in various roles including internal audit, fraud investigations, security management and AML management both in New Zealand and abroad.
 Brandt holds a Bachelors in Commerce, is a Certified Fraud Examiner and gained his CAMS qualifications in 2017.

-Dylan has a background in Finance and Management and has worked for AML Solutions for over 2 years and has assisted well over 75 Reporting Entities with their AML programmes.
+Dylan has a background in Finance and Management and has worked for AML Solutions for over 3 years, assisting well over 75 Reporting Entities with their AML programmes.

-Dylan specialises in assisting Reporting Entities with their post implementation health checks, the development of compliance documentation including Risk Assessments, Compliance Programmes and the integration of effective AML policies, procedures and controls into pre-existing business practices.
+Dylan specialises in assisting Reporting Entities with their post implementation health checks, the development of compliance documentation including Risk Assessments, Compliance Programmes, and the integration of effective AML policies, procedures and controls into pre-existing businesses practices.
 Dylan also specialises in conducting AML Audits.

 Sole Practitioner, Fiona Hall Law

-Fiona Hall is a barrister and solicitor operating in sole practice with a focus on regulatory law.
-Fiona has the extensive commercial law experience gained for her roles with top New Zealand and UK law firms, as General Counsel for a number of financial institutions, as senior counsel for the Commerce Commission and as the AML Compliance Officer for a large national company.
+Fiona Hall is a commercial barrister and solicitor based in Auckland's CBD.
+Building on her extensive commercial law experience gained from roles with leading New Zealand and UK law firms, and as General Counsel for a number of financial institutions and senior counsel for the Commerce Commission, Fiona's practice is now focused on assisting clients meet their ever increasing and challenging regulatory obligations.

 Founder, Rosewill Consulting Limited